Credit Repair Kit For Dummies - Steve Bucci - E-Book

 .

-If the unthinkable happens and you become an identity theft victim, you need to take fast, effective steps as soon as you find out you’ve been victimized.
+If you become an identity theft victim, you need to take fast, effective steps as soon as you find out you’ve been victimized.
 Chapter 9 walks you through what you need to do and whom you need to contact.
 It also helps you reestablish your credit afterward.

 Maintaining Good Credit Throughout Life